Banking Bank Reviews

 Which banking product should you choose?

-When considering whether to use GoHenry vs. Greenlight or another similar product, it’s important to think about your family’s needs and your preferences for how to manage your money.
-Some factors to consider include:
+When considering whether to use GoHenry vs. Greenlight or another similar product, think about your family’s needs and your preferences for how to manage your money.
+Since security and basic features are the same for both platforms, consider these main differences:

 • Number of children: How many children do you have, and how many can you add to the account?
-Think about whether the service is adequate for your family size, and how the service charges.
+(For me, with two kids, I’d pick Greenlight as you get up to five debit cards under the least-expensive plan.)

 Another option might be to check with your bank to see whether it offers joint accounts for minors.
 You might be able to open a basic joint checking account with your teen.
 Many of the best banks offer these accounts at no charge and will issue your child a debit card.
 You can then use the bank’s app to monitor your child’s account, without paying a fee.